-Day 12: Thursday 19 June, Carnac - Belle-Île-en-Mer
+Day 12: Thursday 19 June, Vannes - Carnac - Belle-Île-en-Mer

-- Guided tour of Carnac: stone alignments and circles - Ferry crossing from Quiberon to Belle-Île-en-Mer
+- Guided tour of Carnac: stone alignments and circles - Lunch in Quiberon - Ferry crossing from Quiberon to Belle-Île-en-Mer

-Today we explore the south coast of Brittany.
-At Carnac, we visit the largest Neolithic alignment in the world (3500-3000 BC), with almost 3,000 upright stones arranged in 11 almost parallel lines over several kilometres.
+Today we drive to the south coast of Brittany.
+At Carnac, we explore the largest Neolithic alignment in the world (3500-3000 BC), with almost 3,000 upright stones arranged in 11 almost parallel lines over several kilometres.

-After lunch, we continue along the rugged coast of the Quiberon Peninsula.
+We continue along the rugged coast of the Quiberon Peninsula where we will have lunch in a local restaurant.
 From Quiberon, a ferry will take us to the island of Belle-Île-en-Mer, disembarking in Le Palais, Belle Île's largest town.
 We then head to our hotel on the dramatic south coast where the rest of the afternoon will be at leisure.
 Tonight we dine together at the hotel restaurant.
 (Overnight Belle-Ile-en-Mer) BLD